mdarby/restful_acl/README.markdown

 Rails 3
 -------
 RESTful_ACL 3.1 and on are Rails 3 ready.
+Rails 2 will no longer be supported.
+Sorries.

 Requirements
 ------------